LPG vs Natural Gas – Propane vs Methane

 Costs can exceed $400 per year, in Australia, even before any gas is used.

-LPG has a higher energy content and the relative positions of LPG gas and natural gas change over time, with LPG now a cost-effective alternative to natural gas in many cases.
+Liquefied petroleum gas – LPG has a higher energy content and the relative positions of LPG gas vs natural gas change over time, with LPG now a cost-effective alternative to natural gas in many cases.

-The cost of using natural gas and LPG gas will depend on where you are located and how much gas you use.
+The cost of using LPG vs natural gas and supply charges will depend on where you are located and how much gas you use.

 LPG is a great option as an alternative fuel during the transition to renewable energy sources.